Contact Us

 John Weisheit

 John is Conservation Director of Living Rivers and has a long history of advocacy for rivers in the southwest, both from a natural history perspective and as a leader in the outdoor industry.
 He serves on the boards of Utah Guides and Outfitters, Colorado Plateau River Guides, Headwaters Institute and the Sierra Club Glen Canyon Group.
-He is co-author of a forthcoming book on the natural history and geology of Cataract Canyon.
+He is co-author of Cataract Canyon: A Human and Environmental History of the Rivers in Canyonlands.

 Owen Lammers